-When assessing quality credentials it is essential to differentiate between what is simply an approved method of conducting a particular test (test method standard) and the actual standards attained during that test (quality or performance standard).
+When assessing quality credentials, it is essential to differentiate between what is simply an approved method of conducting a particular test (test method standard) and the actual standards attained during that test (quality or performance standards).
 The fact that a belt has been tested according to a certain method (for example, EN ISO 4649 for abrasion resistance) means very little.
-What is important is the actual level of performance achieved during the testing compared against the minimum acceptable level of performance dictated by the test standard.
+What is important is the actual level of performance achieved during the testing, compared with the minimum acceptable level of performance dictated by the test standard.
 In other words, was the performance standard met?
-In the case of EN ISO 4649 abrasion resistance testing, the performance would typically be measured against the performance standards.
+In the case of EN ISO 4649 abrasion resistance testing, the performance would typically be measured against the performance standards set within ISO 14890.

-CE Marking
+CE marking

 Compliance with CE quality standards is increasingly being stipulated by purchasers of industrial conveyor belts.
-However, CE accreditation does not apply to conveyor belts because they are not a product category that is subject to specific directives that are required to be CE marked.
+However, CE accreditation does not apply to conveyor belts, because they are not a product category that is subject to the specific directives that are required to be CE marked.
 Nonetheless, it is still worth having a basic understanding of the role of CE quality standards and how they can be used to mislead.

-The letters "CE" used in the CE Marking are the abbreviation of French phrase "Conformité Européene" which literally means "European Conformity".
-The term initially used was "EC Mark" but it was officially replaced by "CE Marking" in the Directive 93/68/EEC in 1993.

-By placing the CE marking on a product a manufacturer is declaring, on his sole responsibility, conformity with all of the legal requirements to achieve CE marking.
-The manufacturer is thus ensuring validity for that product to be sold throughout the EEA, although the mark does not mean that the product was made in the EEA.
+The letters CE in CE Marking are an abbreviation of French phrase 'Conformité Européenne' which literally means 'European Conformity'.
+The term initially used was EC Mark but this was officially replaced by CE Marking in the Directive 93/68/EEC in 1993.
+By placing the CE marking on a product, a manufacturer is declaring, on its sole responsibility, conformity with all of the legal requirements to achieve CE marking.
+The manufacturer thus ensures validity for that product to be sold throughout the European Economic Area (EEA), although the mark does not mean that the product has been made in the EEA.

-The danger is that some conveyor belt manufacturers use CE marking to create an illusion of quality and safety based on the understandable assumption that goods with CE marking is proof that the product meets strict EU standards even though no such standards exist.
+The danger is that some conveyor belt manufacturers use CE marking to create an illusion of quality and safety, based on the understandable assumption that the marking is proof that a product meets strict EU standards, even though no such standards exist.

-Unfortunately, a very similar mark exists which the majority of consumers may mistakenly believe is a genuine CE mark of European conformity but actually means "China Export", meaning that the product was manufactured in China.
+Unfortunately, a very similar mark exists that the majority of consumers may mistakenly believe is a genuine CE mark of European conformity.
+However, it actually represents 'China Export', meaning that the product was manufactured in China.